Total And Marginal Utility

 The marginal utility of goods and services directly affects the marginal utility of money, for if the additional value of goods and services falls, so does the money used to buy those items.
 Marginal utility explains a lot in our economy, including the answers to the questions posed at the beginning of this article.

-- Why do investors fear loss more than desire gain?
-Investors are more fearful of losing a certain amount of money than their desire to gain the same amount of money, if the probability of the gain or loss is equal.
+- Why do investors fear loss more than they desire gain?
+Investors are more fearful of losing money than their desire to gain the same amount of money, if the probability of the gain or loss is equal.
 So if someone has $100,000 to invest, where the investment will yield, with a 50% probability per option, either a $50,000 gain or $50,000 loss, most investors, especially risk-averse investors, would forgo the investment, because the loss of the $50,000 has more value — greater marginal utility — than the gain of an additional $50,000.
 Of course, if the gain had a sufficiently greater probability, then the investor will be more likely to invest.
 How much more likely would depend on the perceived probability of the gain or loss and on the risk profile of the investor.
 Thus, the marginal utility of money explains risk aversion, since a given amount of loss always has a greater marginal utility than the same amount potentially gained.

-- A painting is just an array of colors on a canvas, earns no income, costs money to store and insure it, so the only hope for profit is if someone else will pay even more for it later.
+- A painting is just an array of colors on a canvas, earns no income, costs money to store and insure, so the only hope for profit is if someone else will pay even more for it later.
 So why would someone pay $100 million for a painting?
 Obviously, someone rich enough to afford the finest things in life, so the marginal utility of the $100 million to the buyer is small.
 If the investment results in a loss, then it is not a loss that would have much consequence for the buyer.
 After all, no one would spend $100 million for a painting if that is all they had!
 It also explains why rich people pay $35,000 for a purse or over $1 million for car.
 Of course, many rich people like to show off their wealth; it is how the rich measure themselves among themselves — it represents their status.
 For someone who only has $35,000, they certainly would not use it to buy a purse, since many other things will have much greater marginal utility, including food, shelter, healthcare, and so on.

 - The poor person needs the money to buy essential goods and services: food, shelter, health insurance, and so on, and even the whole $20,000 would not cover it.
 On the other hand, the rich person earning $1 million annually still has $100,000 after paying the 90% tax, which still allows her to buy all these essential necessities of life.
 In fact, her after-tax income would still be almost twice the median household income — before taxes! — in the United States (2015 median income: $55,775), and at least 3 times more after that average income is taxed.
 If she only paid the 20% rate that the poor person paid, then she could buy a nicer house, a nicer car, and so on, but the improvement would have less marginal utility.
 Although the marginal utility cannot be quantified in these cases, it's not unreasonable to assume that the poor person paying a 20% rate has a much greater tax burden than the rich person paying the 90% rate, because the rich person can still live well, even if not as well as she could if she paid the 20% rate.